Angelina Mango

-Angelina Mango (/it/; born 10 April 2001) is an Italian singer and songwriter.
+Angelina Mango (/it/; born 10 April 2001) is an Italian singer-songwriter.

-She rose to prominence after her singles "Ci pensiamo domani" and "Che t'o dico a fa" peaked within the top ten on the Italian singles chart in 2023.
-They were both preceded by the release of her second extended play Voglia di vivere, which reached number two on the Italian Albums Chart.
+Her singles "Ci pensiamo domani" and "Che t'o dico a fa" peaked within the top ten on the Italian singles chart in 2023, and her second extended play Voglia di vivere reached number two on the Italian Albums Chart.

+In 2023, she participated in the twenty-second edition of the Amici di Maria De Filippi talent contest, finishing second and winning the singing category.

 Mango won the Sanremo Music Festival 2024 with her song "La noia", and represented in the Eurovision Song Contest 2024, where she placed 7th.

-In 2023, she participated in the twenty-second edition of the Amici di Maria De Filippi talent contest, finishing second and winning the singing category.

 Early life

 Angelina Mango was born on 10 April 2001 in Maratea, in the province of Potenza, Basilicata, to Pino Mango, simply known as Mango, and Laura Valente, former vocalist of Matia Bazar.

 She was raised in Lagonegro, also in the province of Potenza, with her older brother Filippo (born 1995), with whom she shares a passion for music.
 Growing up in a musical family environment, she learned to sing and to play the piano and the guitar.
 At the age of 5, she took up dance, which she practiced for 10 years.
-She joined a cover band as a singer where her brother played the drums, performing in several clubs around their hometown.
+She joined a cover band as a singer, where her brother played the drums, performing in several clubs around their hometown.
 She did her first studio appearance at 10 on Mango's La terra degli aquiloni as backing vocalist and later performing "Get Back" by The Beatles in duet with her father, on his last record L'amore è invisibile.

-In September 2014, she enrolled at Lice Scientifico Statale "Dante Alighieri" in Matera, before suspending her studies following her father's death on 8 December of the same year.
+In September 2014, she enrolled at Liceo Scientifico Statale "Dante Alighieri" in Matera, before suspending her studies following her father's death on 8 December of the same year.
 In 2016, she moved to Milan with her mother and brother, where she continued her studies and started singing in a band with her brother as a drummer.